Kigali

+As of 31 August 2022, Kigali city has a population of 1,745,555 inhabitants, roughly seven times that of the second most populous city, Gisenyi.
+Kigali's UNHCR coordinate operations for nearly 135,000 refugees and has a special facility in Gashora, to temporarily host refugees who are being resettled from crisis zones, mainly Libya, Yemen or other conflict areas, and provided with medical care, basic services and legal processing.
+After preparation, they are resettled to countries like the United States or Canada.
+Also notable, before cancellation in July 2024, the Rwanda asylum plan or "Rwanda Plan" was an agreement to accept deported migrants from the United Kingdom.

-In an area controlled by the Kingdom of Rwanda from the 17th century and then by the German Empire, the city was founded in 1907 when Richard Kandt, the colonial resident, chose the site for his headquarters, citing its central location, views and security.
+In an area controlled by the Kingdom of Rwanda from the 15th century, and then by the German Empire in the beginning of the 20th century, the city was founded in 1907 when Richard Kandt, the colonial resident, chose the site for his headquarters, citing its central location, views and security.
 Foreign merchants began to trade in the city during the German era, and Kandt opened some government-run schools for Tutsi Rwandan students.
 Belgium took control of Rwanda and Burundi during World War I, forming the mandate of Ruanda-Urundi.
 Kigali remained the seat of colonial administration for Rwanda but Ruanda-Urundi's capital was at Usumbura (now Bujumbura) in Burundi and Kigali remained a small city with a population of just 6,000 at the time of independence.

 Kigali grew slowly during the following decades.
 It was not initially directly affected by the Rwandan Civil War between government forces and the rebel Rwandan Patriotic Front (RPF), which began in 1990.
 However, in April 1994 Rwanda's President Juvénal Habyarimana was killed when his aircraft was shot down near Kigali.
-His death was followed by the Rwandan genocide, with Hutu extremists loyal to the interim government killing an estimated 500,000–800,000 Tutsi and moderate Hutu nationwide.
+His death was followed by the Rwandan genocide against Tutsi, which killed over 500,000 Tutsi.
 The RPF resumed fighting, ending a cease-fire of more than a year.
 They gradually took control of most of the country and seized Kigali on 4 July 1994.
 Post-genocide Kigali has experienced rapid population growth, with much of the city rebuilt.

 The city of Kigali is one of the five provinces of Rwanda, with boundaries set in 2006.
 It is divided into three districts—Gasabo, Kicukiro, and Nyarugenge—which historically had control of significant areas of local governance.
 Reforms in January 2020 transferred much of the districts' power to the city-wide council.
 The city also hosts the main residence and offices of the president of Rwanda and most government ministries.
 The largest contributor to Kigali's gross domestic product is the service sector, but a significant proportion of the population works in agriculture including small-scale subsistence farming.
 Attracting international visitors is a priority for city authorities, including leisure tourism, conferences and exhibitions.